-Works with domestic and global public health partners to monitor both human and animal influenza viruses to know what and where viruses are spreading and what kind of illness they are causing.
+Works with domestic and global public health partners to monitor both human and animal influenza viruses to know what viruses are spreading and where, and what kind of illness they are causing.
+Much of the COVID-19 surveillance was built on influenza surveillance.